Swargathekkal Sundaram

 Swargathekkal Sundaram is a 2015 Malayalam film directed by debutant Manoj Aravindakshan.
-The film is being produced by Shaji Thomas.
+The film was produced by Shaji Thomas.
 It stars Sreenivasan, Lal, Joy Mathew and Mythili in the main roles.
 Manoj Aravindakshan was a long time associate to Joshiy.
-The story and screenplay is written by Rajesh Raghavan.
+The story and screenplay are written by Rajesh Raghavan.
 The songs are composed by Rakesh Kesavan and cinematography is handled by Sameer Haq.